bloominstituteoftechnology/build-week-scaffolding-node/README.md

 - **databaseh**: Interact with the Heroku database from the command line using psql.
 - **seed:prod**: Runs all seeds in the Heroku database.

-## Hot Tips
+## Tips

-- Figure out the connection to the database and deployment before writing any code.
+- Figure out deployment before writing any additional code.

 - If you need to make changes to a migration file that has already been released to Heroku, follow this sequence: